 We believe good leaders use their talents and take the initiative to help others succeed.
 It's each individual’s responsibility to contribute to our school community, and the Middle School promotes positive participation from each student.

-In-class activities such as Project Citizen, Challenge 20/20, We the People, and BizTown place students in the roles of facilitator (leader) and participant or require group efforts to solve a common problem.
+Signature Programs, such as Project Citizen, Challenge 20/20, We the People, and BizTown place students in the roles of facilitator (leader) and participant or require group efforts to solve a common problem.
 Teachers create an approach to leadership that is both intentional and structured, allowing students to experience multiple aspects of leadership.

 Throughout all we do, students have the opportunity to develop and practice leadership skills in authentic, meaningful activities.
-All students contribute to the good of our community.